skelemoa/synse-zsl/revise/README.md

 ### ReViSE
-Training and evaluation scripts for both SynSE and its gated variant have been provided.
+Training and evaluation scripts for both ReViSE and its gated variant have been provided.

 ### ReViSE (without gating):